 Learn more about peonies.

-Learn more about growing hydrangeas.
+Learn more about hostas.

 These carefree perennials light up gardens in late summer with bright yellow to gold flowers.
 Combine with other pollinator-friendly plants and you’ll attract a diversity of butterflies and bees.